RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 There are checks throughout these phases to ensure that organelles grow properly, DNA is copied properly, the cell has grown enough, etc.

 #### G<sub>1</sub> Phase
-During the **G<sub>1</sub> phase** (aka the first gap phase), the cell grows larger, copies organelles and kaes the molecular building blocks it requires in the later steps.
+During the **G<sub>1</sub> phase** (aka the first gap phase), the cell grows larger, copies organelles & kaes the molecular building blocks it requires in the later steps.

 #### S Phase
-In the **S phase**, the DNA in the cell's nucleus is copied and synthesized.
+In the **S phase**, the DNA in the cell's nucleus is copied & synthesized.
 It also duplicates a microtubule-organizing structure called the **centrosome**.
 The centrosomes which help separate DNA during **Mitosis**.

 #### G<sub>2</sub> Phase
-During the **G<sub>2</sub> Phase** (aka the second gap phase), the cell grows more, makes organelles, and begins to reorganize its contents for mitosis.
+During the **G<sub>2</sub> Phase** (aka the second gap phase), the cell grows more, makes organelles, & begins to reorganize its contents for mitosis.
 This phase ends when mitosis begins.

 ![Interphase](Interphase.webp)

 ### Mitotic Phase

-During the **Mitotic Phase** (aka the "M" phase), the cell divides its copied DNA and cytoplasm to make 2 new cells.
+During the **Mitotic Phase** (aka the "M" phase), the cell divides its copied DNA & cytoplasm to make 2 new cells.
 The mitotic phase involves 2 devision-related processes: **Mitosis** & **Cytokinesis**.

 #### Mitosis

-In **Mitosis**, the DNA in the cell condenses into visible chromosomes and is pulled apart by the **mitotic spindle** ( a specialized structure made of microtubules).
+In **Mitosis**, the DNA in the cell condenses into visible chromosomes & is pulled apart by the **mitotic spindle** ( a specialized structure made of microtubules).
 Mitosis takes place in 4 phases: **Prophase**, **Metaphase**, **Anaphase** & **Telophase**.

 The goal of mitosis is to ensure each daughter cell gets a perfect set of chromosomes.
 Cells that don't have enough or too many chromsomes don't function well.
 So when cells undergo mitosis, they split their chromosomes into their daughter cells equally in an organized series of steps.

 ##### Prophase
-In the early prophase, the cell starts to break down some structures and build up others.
+In the early prophase, the cell starts to break down some structures & build up others.
 This sets the stage for division of the chromosomes.
 Chromosomes will start to condense which makes them easier to pull apart while also making them visible.
 The **mitotic spindle** begins to form.
 The spindle is made of microtubles.
-It's job to organize chromosomes and move them around during mitosis.
+It's job to organize chromosomes & move them around during mitosis.
 The spindle grows between the centrosomes as they move apart.
 The nucleolus disappears.
 ![Early Prophase](Early_Prophase.png)

-In the late prophase, the mitotic spindle begins to capture and organize the chromosomes.
+In the late prophase, the mitotic spindle begins to capture & organize the chromosomes.
 THe chromosomes become even more condensed.
-The nuclear envelope breaks down and the mitotic spindle grows more.
+The nuclear envelope breaks down & the mitotic spindle grows more.
 The microtublues start to capture chromosomes.

 ![Late Prophase](Late_Prophase.png)
 Microtubules bind to chromosomes at the **kinetochore** (a patch of protein found on the centromere of each chromatid). **Centromeres** are the regions of DNA where sister chromatides are most tightly connected.